Professional edition active

 Key Points

-• Neonatal seizures are usually focal and may be difficult to recognize; common manifestations include migratory clonic jerks of extremities, chewing movements, persistent eye deviations or nystagmoid movements, and episodic changes in muscle tone.
+• Neonatal seizures are usually focal and may be difficult to recognize; common manifestations include migratory clonic jerks of extremities, chewing movements, persistent eye deviations or nystagmoid movements, episodic changes in muscle tone, and autonomic disturbances.

-• Electroencephalography is essential for diagnosis; laboratory testing and usually neuroimaging are done to identify the cause.
+• Electroencephalography is essential for diagnosis; laboratory testing and neuroimaging are usually also done to identify the cause.

 Drugs Mentioned In This Article